Plague Cemeteries of Malta and Gozo

 • Status: Surviving enclosure

 A small enclosed site measuring approximately 10 × 20 metres, marked by gate piers and located outside Rabat.
-Its size, isolation, and structure strongly correspond to emergency burial grounds created during the 1813 plague.
+It was used to bury victims of Cholera and Tuberculosis from Connaught Hospital which was established in 1909 in the former Vilhena Palace and closed in 1956 .

 ---